htw-student-83/CBM_System/README.md

 node index.js
 ```

-#Navigate to the fronend and start the app
+#Navigate to the fronend install all dependencies and start the app
 ```bash
 cd CBM_System\implementation\frontend
 ```